Josh Baltzell, Chairman, Venture Partner at Sightline Partners

-Adam Gridley, President and Chief Executive Officer – Histogenics
+Adam Gridley, Interim President and Chief Executive Officer – Histogenics

 Mr. Gridley has more than 20 years of experience in the medical device, biotechnology and pharmaceutical industries.
 Before joining Histogenics, Mr. Gridley served in several senior roles of increasing responsibility at Merz, a privately-held specialty healthcare company focused on the development and commercialization of products for aesthetics, dermatology and neurosciences, where he was most recently Senior Vice President of Technical Operations.
 During his time at Merz, he served as the global site head responsible for a variety of functions, including R&D, Manufacturing, Quality Operations, Finance and IT.
 Previously, Mr. Gridley was Senior Vice President of Corporate Development for BioForm Medical, Inc. a publicly-traded company that was acquired by Merz in 2010.
 His responsibilities included all business development, investor relations, strategic planning, and R&D functions, and he was part of the leadership team who led the Company’s IPO and subsequent acquisition by Merz.
 Mr. Gridley has held several key strategic leadership roles in the orthopedics space during his career including Director of Business Development and Investor Relations at Gliatech Inc. Mr. Gridley holds a B.S. and a M.B.A. from the University of Denver.

 Susan Washer, President and Chief Executive Officer, Applied Genetic Technologies Corporation